Sponsor

 "From my point of view, keeping a person alive while doing these so called 'interrogation techniques'…definitely burns an image in your brain that you'll never forget," said Millantz.

 Millantz returned to Pennsylvania in 2004.
 He went back to school, but found he couldn't stick with it.
 He dropped out of college and fell into debt.
-Then he began abusing drugs and developed seizures.

 "I got addicted to painkillers and just pretty much ruined my life," Millantz said.
 He consumed "anything that would give me the euphoric effect that I used to have all the time before I went to the Army.
 And I couldn't receive that without taking drugs to try and forget the pain."